 If the web based application you are using requires a plug-in such as Adobe Flash:

-- You may need to activate the Flash plug-in within your browser.
+- You may need to install, update, or activate the Flash plug-in within your browser.

 On a regular basis users should: